unjs/ungh/README.md

-# ungh
+# 🐙 UNGH

-> Anonymouse access to cached github APIs without rate limits!
+> Unlimited access to GitHub API

-## Why ungh?
+## Why UNGH?

-Accessing to basic github information should be fast, easy and straightforward.
-Github API is rate limited and requires an authentication token to increase limits.
-Even by using an API token, we need to share or generate it for each deployment and local development of apps and also deal with (increased) rate limits and per-deployment caching.
-Github REST API is also complex with (unnecessary) bigger payloads because of backward compatibility.
+Accessing to open source GitHub repository meta-data should be fast, easy, and straightforward.
+GitHub API is rate limited and requires an authentication token to increase limits.
+Even by using an API token, we need to share or generate it for each deployment and local development of apps and also deal with (increased) rate limits and deployment caching.
+GitHub REST API is also complex with (unnecessary) bigger payloads because of backward compatibility.

-UNGH provides a hosted service and client (upcoming) to overcome this limits.
+UNGH provides a simplified, cached, and anonymous layer to make GitHub API more enjoyable!

 ## Roadmap

 This project is still under development.

 - [ ] Hosted service (MVP)
-- [ ] Publish `ungh` client as NPM package
+- [ ] Publish `ungh` js client to NPM
-- [ ] Implement token pool
+- [ ] Implement token pool and open token donations
 - [ ] Implement `/contributors` endpoint

 ## API

 ### `/gh/repo/{owner}/{name}`

-Github repository information.
+GitHub repository information.

 **Example:** /gh/repo/unjs/h3